theandrewlane/super-contacts/README.md

 # Super-Contacts
-An Android application that utilizes geolocation, a PDF417 barcode scanner, and a SQLlite3 DB to scan ID cards and create a contact list
+#### An Android application that utilizes geolocation and PDF417 barcode scanning to automatically create contact entries from scanned barcodes